 A durable mattress provides the best bed for herniated disc because it will provide years of comfort.
 Investing in a quality mattress from a reputable online retailer ensures a quality sleep space and excellent customer care.
 Durability and affordability are major concerns for everyone when mattress shopping.
 Choose a brand you trust.

 Back support is crucial in a mattress for herniated disc, a too-soft mattress will sink you down, putting pressure on your sensitive spine.
 A too-firm mattress pushes back on the delicate and painful nerves, causing more discomfort.
-A pressure relieving mattress like AirFoam™ provides the perfect balance of soft and firm comfort.
+A pressure-relieving mattress like AirFoam™ provides the perfect balance of soft and firm comfort.
 Click here to learn more about the Nolah Signature with AirFoam™ technology.

 Ever open a window in your home and feel that the first refreshing breeze flow through the room?
 It feels invigorating.
 The best mattress for side sleepers with lower back pain will give the same revitalizing and cooling relief.